geralexgr/geralexgr/README.md

 ## About me
+- Microsoft Valuable Professional (2023-2024)
+- Microsoft Certified Trainer (2021-2024)
-- Blogger with over 200,000 views on my posts
+- Blogger with over 300,000 views on my posts
 - Living in Athens, Greece

 ## Courses